-At the control point there are several Correctors and each of them corrects specific problems only; details will be explained on site upon competition start.
+There are several Correctors at the control point and each Corrector corrects specific problems only; details will be explained on site upon competition start.
 If there are several contestants arriving at a single Corrector at the same time, they are accepted in the order of arrival.
 The paper with the correct answer marked by the Corrector is handed in at the table of the Problem Exchanger.
 Only the marked problems submitted to the Problem Exchanger are considered as solved.
 Upon submitting, the team receives a new problem.
 This is going repeatedly on until either the time limit expires or all available problems are solved.
 The number of problems will be stated before the competition starts.

 7. The End of the Competition

 The competition lasts two hours.
 Upon expiration of the time limit, it is further not possible to queue at the control point.
 The Contestants already present in the queue can present their solutions for correction.
 The problems accepted are marked as submitted at the expiration time.

 8. The Winner

 In every category wins the local team that solved the highest number of problems.
 Should several teams solve the same number of problems, the winner is determined on the basis of the highest ordinal number of problems solved.
 If two or more teams have the number equal, the second highest ordinal number of the problems solved determines the winner etc. In case of teams having the same set of problems solved, the winning order is determined depending on the time of submitting the solutions.
 If this time is equal, the order is determined depending on the time of submitting the last but one problem etc. The same method is applied to determine the order of the rest of the teams.
 The same principles are used when determining the national and international results.